emmanuelJet/HFA-Doc/docs/meetup/one-hour-with-github.md

 - Learning about Git
-- Perfect understanding of GitHub x- Increasing participation of attendees for the Hacktoberfest event
+- Perfect understanding of GitHub
+- Increasing participation of attendees for the Hacktoberfest event